danialfarid/ng-file-upload/README.md

   ngf-change="upload($files, $file, $newFiles, $duplicateFiles, $event)"
     // called when files are selected, dropped, or cleared ng-model-options="{updateOn: 'change click drop paste', allowInvalid: false, debounce: 0}" // angular
-    // model options.
-You can disable resetting on 'click' (old ngf-reset-on-click option),
+    // model options. updateOn could be used to disable resetting on click, or updating on paste, etc.
-    // updating on some other events like 'paste', allowing invalid files in the model and
+    // allowInvalid default is false could allow invalid files in the model
-    // debouncing the model update to the later time in miliseconds.
-See angular ng-model-options for more info. ngf-model-invalid="invalidFilesArray" // binds the invalid selected/dropped files to this model. ng-disabled="boolean" // disables this element ngf-select-disabled="boolean" // default false, disables file select on this element
+    // debouncing will postpone model update (miliseconds).
+See angular ng-model-options for more details. ngf-model-invalid="invalidFilesArray" // binds the invalid selected/dropped files to this model. ng-disabled="boolean" // disables this element ngf-select-disabled="boolean" // default false, disables file select on this element